auroraenterprise/auracoin/README.md

 Ready?
 [Get started with downloading the Auracoin miner!](docs/download.md)

-**Debian/Ubuntu user?** We've made it extra easy to install Auracoin, just type or copy and paste this command into your Bash terminal for an interactive setup:
+**Debian/Ubuntu user?** We've made it extra easy to install Auracoin, just type or copy and paste this command into your Bash terminal for an interactive setup (it's in beta, so report any problems as issues on this repo):

 ```bash
 wget https://aur.xyz/auracoin/get.sh && bash get.sh && rm get.sh